An HI story of galaxies in Abell 2626 and beyond: Discussion

 \subsection{Trends with respect to the SFMS}

-In Fig. \ref{fig:SFR_Mstar_tdep_HIdef} and \ref{fig:SFR_Mstar_tdep_Amod}, we have explored the location of the A2626 and the Swarm galaxies with respect to the SFMS as well as the relation between their \hi depletion times and stellar masses.
-The fact that the galaxies in all three environments (both the substructure and non-substructure galaxies in A2626 and the Swarm galaxies) tend to be below the SFMS from \cite{cluver2020} means that both the cluster and group environments are inducing slightly lower SFR than the expected SFR for normal galaxies.
-There is no clear relation between \hi deficiency and offset from the SFMS, i.e. SF deficiency, for both the cluster and the Swarm galaxies.
-This implies that the mechanisms causing \hi deficiencies are probably not immediately impacting the SFR and vice versa, irrespective of the environment.
+In Figs. \ref{fig:SFR_Mstar_tdep_HIdef} and \ref{fig:SFR_Mstar_tdep_Amod} we explored the location of the A2626 and the Swarm galaxies with respect to the SFMS, as well as the relation between their \hi depletion times and stellar masses.
+That the galaxies in all three environments (both the substructure and non-substructure galaxies in A2626 and the Swarm galaxies) tend to be below the SFMS from \cite{cluver2020} means that both the cluster and group environments induce a slightly lower SFR than the SFR expected for normal galaxies.
+There is no clear relation between \hi deficiency and offset from the SFMS, that is, SF deficiency, for either the cluster or the Swarm galaxies.
+This implies that the mechanisms causing \hi deficiencies probably do not immediately impact the SFR and vice versa, regardless of the environment.

-However, some galaxies (e.g. substructure galaxy 19 and non-substructure galaxy 88 in A2626 in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}) have higher SFR than the SFMS.
-Their \hi morphologies appear to be fairly regular (insets of the top left panel in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}) while they are moderately \hi deficient and have short \hi depletion times.
-Galaxy 88 was identified as a jellyfish candidate galaxy from the B-band optical image by \cite{Poggianti2016}.
-However, since its \hi morphology is regular and it is only moderately \hi deficient, this galaxy was later identified as a non-jellyfish galaxy in \cite{Deb2022}.
-We have further inspected \hi maps of some other outlier galaxies from the SFMS.
-Galaxy 150 is below the quenching threshold, yet it is not particularly \hi deficient.
-The \hi disc of this galaxy probably has a low column density, below the star formation limit which results in a large depletion time because of the lower SFR.
+However, some galaxies (e.g. substructure galaxy 19 and non-substructure galaxy 88 in A2626 in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}) have a higher SFR than the SFMS.
+Their \hi morphologies appear to be fairly regular (insets of the top left panel in Fig. \ref{fig:SFR_Mstar_tdep_HIdef}), while they are moderately \hi deficient and have short \hi depletion times.
+Galaxy 88 was identified as a candidate jellyfish galaxy from the B-band optical image by \cite{Poggianti2016}.
+However, because its \hi morphology is regular and it is only moderately \hi deficient, this galaxy was later identified as a non-jellyfish galaxy in \cite{Deb2022}.
+We further inspected \hi maps of some other outlier galaxies from the SFMS.
+Galaxy 150 is below the quenching threshold, but it is not particularly \hi deficient.
+The \hi disc of this galaxy probably has a low column density that is below the star formation threshold, which results in a long depletion time because the SFR is lower.